oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 `3e3`, or 3 seconds.
 The option is useful, for example, to stabilize the performance numbers reported for small problems on CPU.

+### --num-streams
+`--num-streams=N` specifies the number `N` of streams used for performance benchmarking.
+The option takes place for GPU only and uses a single stream by default.

 ### --perf-template
 `--perf-template=STR` specifies the format of a performance report. `STR` values can be `def` (the default), `csv` or a custom set of supported flags.